AppleGamer22/applegamer22.github.io/content/posts/configurations/goreleaser/index.md

     - make completion manual
 ```

 The `Makefile` used to define the commands to generate the shell completion scripts and user manuals is listed below.
-[Cobra library](https://cobra.dev) is used to set-up the CLI and the shell completion generation, and [Mango](https://github.com/muesli/mango-cobra) is used to generate a user manual from the object-oriented definitions of the commands.
+The [Cobra library](https://cobra.dev) for Go is used to set-up the CLI and the shell completion generation, and [Mango](https://github.com/muesli/mango-cobra) is used to generate a user manual from the object-oriented definitions of the commands.

 ```makefile
 .PHONY: completion manual